SudoWodo/StochOptim/Documentation Template.md

 # Testing the package

 The package has to tested for various features and errors.
-Features must be tested to see if they are working properly plus any new changes must not break the old features.
+Features must be tested to see if they are working properly plus any new addition to feature must not break the old features.
 The expected errors must also be tested to prevent any unwanted behaviour of the package.

+The current version of the package contains test for the following scenarios:-

+1. All the optimizers work

+2. All the expected errors are caught in sopm and soptim

+3. Trace works at every level and with every optimizer

+4. Extra parameters are passed correctly to the objective function